CoopGame for

 words: Unless users start with

-drawImputationset(gameVector, label=FALSE)
+drawImputationset(gameVector, label=FALSE) and then

-carefully add to their plots with holdOn=TRUE
+carefully add to their plots with holdOn=TRUE the points of

 the imputation set will by default be labelled.
 For all four drawing

-and drawWeberset
+drawReasonableSet and drawWeberset the

-is set to FALSE
+parameter label is set to FALSE by default,

 i.e. by default the coordinates of the vertices of these sets are not